T1000-Swift-Hail/PROJECT-1/README.md

 - Use extensions .
 - Use a computed property .

-## Example Project :  An online Bookstore Store :
+## Example Project :  An online [Bookstore Store] :

-#### Overview : An online store that sells books to customers.
+#### Overview : An online book store that sells books to customers.
 This online store has 2 main users.
 The customer and the manager of the store .
 Each one of them should be able to do the following tasks for the store to function properly .

 #### As a customer I should be able to do the following :
 - Browse  Books .